 - Doctor of Architecture: Accredited degree programs awarding the D. Arch. degree must require either an undergraduate baccalaureate degree or a minimum of 120 undergraduate semester credit hours, or the undergraduate-level quarterhour equivalent, and a minimum of 90 graduate-level semester credit hours, or the graduate-level quarter-hour equivalent, in academic coursework in professional studies and electives.

-Most state architectural registration boards require architecture graduates to complete an internship in order to become licensed.
-The Intern Development Program (IDP) is a comprehensive training program created to ensure that interns in the architecture profession gain the knowledge and skills required for the independent practice of architecture.
+Most state architectural registration boards require architecture graduates to complete experience hours in order to become licensed.
+The Architectural Experience Program (AXP) is a comprehensive training program created to ensure that licensure candidates in the architecture profession gain the knowledge and skills required for the independent practice of architecture.

-Most new graduates complete their training period by working as interns at architectural firms.
-Interns in architectural firms may assist in the design of one part of a project, help prepare architectural documents or drawings, build models, or prepare construction drawings on CADD.
-Interns also may research building codes and materials or write specifications for building materials, installation criteria, the quality of finishes, and other related details.
+Most new graduates complete their training period by working as licensure candidates at architectural firms.
+Licensure candidates in architectural firms may assist in the design of one part of a project, help prepare architectural documents or drawings, build models, or prepare construction drawings on CADD.
+They also may research building codes and materials or write specifications for building materials, installation criteria, the quality of finishes, and other related details.

 All 54 U.S. jurisdictions require the completion of the Architect Registration Examination (ARE).
 The examination is broken into seven divisions consisting of multiple choice and graphical questions.
 The eligibility period for completion of all divisions of the exam varies by state.